The Role of Roof Inspections in Real Estate Transactions

 In a competitive seller’s market, buyers may overlook an aging roof if homes are moving quickly.
 However, in a buyer’s market, even minor issues could push buyers toward competing listings in better condition.

-Speak with your real estate agent to determine how roofing conditions are influencing sales in your area.
+Speak with your real estate agent and consult a professional roofing contractor to determine how roofing conditions are influencing sales in your area.
 If newly listed homes with updated roofs are selling faster or for more money, it might be worth the investment.

 4. Evaluate Repair vs. Replacement